cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ### Security Properties of PRE {#security-pre}

 The PRE hybrid KEM framework uses a function `KeyHash` to generate a short digest of the encapsulation keys.
-This function must be collision-resistant.
+This function MUST be collision-resistant.

 ## Security Properties of Hybrid KEMs Frameworks